genbtc/ridl/tool/README.md

 (3).
 Extra Visual Studio build tips for newbies:

 In the icon toolbar, look for "x64-Debug (default)" dropdown menu, click it, choose "Manage Configurations...." then pick "x64-Release"<br>
+If you only have a 32-bit OS, you would pick 32-bit instead.<br>
 In the following text file that appears, (CMakeSettings.json), change the default build root directory:<br>
 `    from:   "buildRoot": "${env.USERPROFILE}\\CMakeBuilds\\${workspaceHash}\\build\\${name}",`<br>
 `      to:   any new directory name of your choice. (use double backslashes)`<br>